 Non-payment of Annual Membership Fee

-A Member whose annual membership fee is in arrears:
+Subject to subclauses 13.6 and 13.7, a Member whose annual membership fee are in arrears:

-by more than one month but less than three months – is a Non-Financial Member; or
+for less than three months – is a Non-Financial Member; or

-by three months or more – ceases to be a Member.
+for three months or greater – ceases to be a Member.

 The Board may, at its sole discretion and on such terms as it thinks fit, reinstate a Member if the Member pays all their arrears of any annual membership fees.